-The oldest restaurant in London is located in Covent Garden and was founded in 1798 by Thomas Rule.
-Originally launched as an oyster bar it became an instant success and today serves traditional British food, specialising in classic game.
+Founded in 1798 by Thomas Rule, the oldest restaurant in London is located in Covent Garden.
+Originally launched as an oyster bar, it became an instant success.
+Today it serves traditional British food, with a speciality in classic game.

 History of Rules

-Due to its proximity to the West End theatre scene of London, it has been a popular dining spot for those in the entertainment world such as Buster Keaton, Stan Laurel, Clark Gable, Charlie Chaplin, Joan Collins and Harrison Ford.
-Whilst Edward VII, then still the Prince of Wales, had his own private dining room that he used to romance the actress Lily Langtry away from public view.
+Due to its proximity to the West End theatre scene of London, it has been a popular dining spot for those in the entertainment world such as Buster Keaton, Stan Laurel, Clark Gable, Charlie Chaplin, Joan Collins, and Harrison Ford.
+Edward VII, then still the Prince of Wales, had his own private dining room that he used to discreetly romance the actress Lily Langtry.

 The restaurant is also a popular location for film and television, most recently being used in the series ‘Downton Abbey’ and the James Bond film ‘Spectre’.
-Whilst the restaurant’s proximity to Whitehall has seen British politicians such as Michael Heseltine, William Hague, and Ken Clarke often walk through its doors.
+The restaurant’s proximity to Whitehall has seen British politicians such as Michael Heseltine, William Hague, and Ken Clarke often walk through its doors.

-The restaurant specialises in serving British food such as pies and puddings as well as classic game cookery and each year gets through 18,000 game birds, more than any other restaurant in Britain.
-The interior still retains much of its original style and various photos, cartoons and paintings from British cultural and political history adorn the walls throughout the restaurant.
+The restaurant specialises in serving British food such as pies and puddings as well as classic game cookery.
+Each year Rules serves some 18,000 game birds, more than any other restaurant in Britain.
+The interior still retains much of its original style and various photos, cartoons, and paintings from British cultural and political history adorn the walls throughout the restaurant.

 Getting to Rules